-When two or more people interact for a long enough time, conflict happens.
-It’s inevitable.
+When two or more people interact for a long enough time, conflict is inevitable.

 In and around organizations, lots of people interact for lots of time.
 Yet few organizations devote resources to proactively managing conflict.
 Organizations can significantly reduce the hidden costs associated with conflict by building processes and systems to remove underlying causes of conflict.

 When these underlying factors remain unaddressed conflict can lead to destruction.
 Unresolved conflict preys on peoples’ minds and distracts them from their most important tasks.
 They remember past conflicts and those memories may cause them to avoid contacts that can actually contribute to their success.

 Individuals in conflict don’t contribute well to the organization’s mission and strategy, so they may resist taking actions that bring the conflict to the surface, potentially eroding their performance and creating unintended consequences.
 People may simply be going through the motions, or actively undermining the organization resulting in decreased performance, increased risk, and financial loss for the organization.
 Leaders may not always identify conflict, hence, these costs are hidden.

 Are there perceived inequities in how people are treated?

 Inequities create jealousy that can trigger some to become uncooperative.